Tortoiseshell cat: Genetics

-The cells of female cats, which like other mammalian females have two X chromosomes (XX), undergo the phenomenon of X-inactivation, in which one or the other of the X-chromosomes is turned off at random in each cell in very early development.
+Female cats are homogametic (XX) and undergo the phenomenon of X-inactivation, in which one of the X chromosomes is turned off at random in each cell in very early embryonic development.
 The inactivated X becomes a Barr body.
 Cells in which the chromosome carrying the orange (O) allele is inactivated express the alternative non-orange (o) allele, determined by the (B) gene.
 Cells in which the non-orange (o) allele is inactivated express the orange (O) allele.
 Pigment genes are expressed in melanocytes that migrate to the skin surface later in development.
-In bi-colored tortoiseshell cats, the melanocytes arrive relatively early, and the two cell types become intermingled, producing the characteristic brindled appearance consisting of an intimate mixture of orange and black cells, with occasional small diffuse spots of orange and black.
+In bi-colored tortoiseshell cats, the melanocytes arrive relatively early, and the two cell types become intermingled; this produces the characteristic brindled appearance consisting of an intimate mixture of orange and black cells, with occasional small diffuse spots of orange and black.

 In tri-colored calico cats, a separate gene interacts developmentally with the coat color gene.
 This spotting gene produces white, unpigmented patches by delaying the migration of the melanocytes to the skin surface.
 There are a number of alleles of this gene that produce greater or lesser delays.
 The amount of white is artificially divided into mitted, bicolor, harlequin, and van, going from almost no white to almost completely white.
 In the extreme case, no melanocytes make it to the skin and the cat is entirely white (but not an albino).
 In intermediate cases, melanocyte migration is slowed, so that the pigment cells arrive late in development and have less time to intermingle.
 Observation of tri-color cats will show that, with a little white color, the orange and black patches become more defined, and with still more white, the patches become completely distinct.
 Each patch represents a clone of cells derived from one original cell in the early embryo.

-A male cat, like males of other therian mammals, has only one X and one Y chromosome (XY).
-That X chromosome does not undergo X-inactivation, and coat color is determined by which allele is present on the X chromosome.
-Accordingly, the cat's coat will be either entirely orange or non-orange.
+Male cats, like males of other therian mammals, are heterogametic (XY).
+The single X chromosome does not undergo X-inactivation, ergo coat color is determined by which O-gene allele is present.
+Accordingly, the cat's coat will be either entirely orange or melanistic (respectively XOY or XoY).
 Very rarely (approximately 1 in 3,000) a male tortoiseshell or calico is born; these typically have an extra X chromosome (XXY), a condition known in humans as Klinefelter syndrome, and their cells undergo an X-inactivation process like in females.
 As in humans, these cats often are sterile because of the imbalance in sex chromosomes.
 Some male calico or tortoiseshell cats may be chimeras, which result from fusion in early development of two (fraternal twin) embryos with different color genotypes; these torties can pass only one color to their offspring, not both, according to which of the two original embryos its testes are descended from.
 Others are mosaics, in which the XXY condition arises after conception and the cat is a mixture of cells with different numbers of X chromosomes.